Random90/capacitor-notifications-listener/README.md

 This plugin works on Android 14 and adds few additional features like persistent notifications caching.
 Tested on Capacitor v6.

+**Note: Plugin is in active development, bugs are to be expected, especially in background processing service.**

+Background service autostart is TODO, right now it only works on reboot if you start your app manually.
+Caching works when main app is killed, but for now there is no prevention from android killing the service.
+Not happened to me during testing though.

 ## Install

 ```bash